Leonid Vaserstein: Biography

 Leonid Vaserstein grew up in the Soviet Union.
 In secondary school he won the second prize in the All-Russian High School Mathematical Olympiad.
 Vaserstein got his undergraduate, masters (1966), and doctoral degrees (1969) in mathematics from Moscow State University, where he worked as a lecturer concurrently with his doctoral research.
 After his doctoral graduation he worked for the Moscow State University-associated "Informelectro" Institute, a Federal State Unitary Enterprise focused on ways to develop industries in Russia with emphases on electrical engineering, energy efficiency, and environmental technologies like greenhouse gas mitigation.
 He started as a senior researcher for Informelectro and continued working there until 1978, eventually becoming head of his department.
-In 1978 and 1979 he made his way to the United States of America by way of Europe, taking a series of visiting professor positions at the University of Bielefeld, Institut des Hautes Études Scientifiques, University of Chicago, and Cornell University.
+In 1978 and 1979 he made his way to the United States of America by way of Europe, taking a series of visiting professor positions at Bielefeld University, Institut des Hautes Études Scientifiques, University of Chicago, and Cornell University.
 In 1979, Vaserstein took a full-time position as a professor in the Department of Mathematics at Penn State University.

 Vaserstein's research interests extend across the areas of topology, algebra, and number theory, and the applications of these areas, including classical groups over rings, algebraic K-theory, systems with local interactions, and optimization and planning.
 Additionally, Vaserstein maintains the Penn State University Math Department's website on Algebra and Number Theory.